 If making adjustments to the rice, you will also want to make adjustments to the amount of water you cook the rice in.
 Using about 2 times water to rice.

 This recipe is extremely low in fat with only 7.8 grams of fat per serving.
-Each week I like to include one low fat recipe to accommodate those looking to cut weight.
+Each week I like to include one low-fat recipe to accommodate those looking to cut weight.

 However, if you are looking to increase the fat in this recipe you could:

 - Or you could increase the amount of cheese.
 But it is important to remember that cheese also contains protein.
-Therefore, making adjustments to the cheese will adjust both the fat and the protein macros: For 20 grams (1/4 cup) there is 4.25 grams of fat and 5.5 grams of protein.
+Therefore, making adjustments to the cheese will adjust both the fat and the protein macros: For 20 grams (1/4 cup) there are 4.25 grams of fat and 5.5 grams of protein.

 With this recipe being so low in fat you cold choose to add fat into your diet in other ways:

 - Enjoying nuts as a snack during the day.